 Adding coconut flakes is one of my favorite Saltine Toffee Variations.
 You could also try:

 - Nutty Saltine Cracker Toffee - Instead of coconut flakes, add crushed nuts!
-Almonds, hazelnuts, Macadamia nuts, pecans, and walnuts - crushed - make great additions.
+Almonds, hazelnuts, Macadamia nuts, pecans, and walnuts - crushed - make great additions when sprinkled on top of that freshly melted chocolate.

 Storing Saltine Toffee